Linux

 environment.systemPackages = with pkgs; [

-dive # look into docker image layers
+dive # Inspect Docker image layers

 ];